snowplow/snowplow/1-trackers/java-tracker/README.md

 To get started, move into the src folder and follow the set up guide!

-Note: The set up there is for the package "javaplow", this means you should leave all source files in the javaplow folder, and drag the folder into your project.
+Note: The set up there is for the package "com.snowplow.javaplow", this means you should leave all source files in the folders, and drag the entire package folder into your project.

 ### About the Tracker